jmpa-oss/jcleal.me/resume/data.md

 ### Summary

 A passionate DevOps Engineer seeking to broaden their knowledge and experience into unknown territories.

-* Competent in designing and implementing solutions in cloud platforms using automation tools.
+* Competent in the design, creation, and deployment of solutions using automation tools, to cloud platforms.
-* Problem-solving oriented; enthusiastic about learning new technologies and tools.
-* Confident with working in the Agile environment and task management.
-* Passionate about automation, particularly creating bots and ingesting from APIs.
+* Passionate about automation, particularly creating bots and ingesting data from APIs.
-* Known for writing efficient, maintainable, and reusable code and documentation.
+* Enthusiastic about learning new technologies, tools, and practices.
+* Confident with task management, and operating in the Agile environment.
-* Enthusiastic about CI/CD practices and getting the most out of CI/CD overall.
+* Enthusiastic about CI/CD practices and getting the most out of CI/CD.
+* Problem-solving oriented.
+* Known for writing code and documentation that is reliable, maintainable, and reusable.

 ### Skills

 * **Programming / Scripting Languages:** Go, Bash, C#; dabbled in JavaScript, C++, PowerShell.
 * **Frameworks & Tools:** git, docker, awscli, AWS SAM, make; dabbled in React.
-* **Cloud Services:** AWS (Route53, CloudFront, CloudFormation, S3, EC2, AWS SSM, API Gateway, Lambda, SNS + SQS, Cloudwatch, Kinesis, Firehose, DynamoDB, Athena; dabbled with Fargate, EKS, Elastic Search + Kibana, QuickSight)
+* **Cloud Services:** AWS (Route53, CloudFront, CloudFormation, S3, EC2, AWS SSM, API Gateway, Lambda, SNS + SQS, Cloudwatch, Kinesis, Firehose, DynamoDB, Athena; dabbled with Fargate, EKS, Elasticsearch + Kibana, QuickSight)
 * **API Styles:** REST, GraphQL.
 * **Vendor Management:** GitHub, Buildkite, AWS, Sumo Logic, New Relic, Datadog.
 * **Development approaches:** Infrastructure-as-code, command line over UI, prototyping in Bash before writing in Go.